yuantailing/cgservice/README.md

 You should edit configs to solve following issues:

 1. Apache2 `ServerName` is not properly configured, so you will always visit the default website.
-1. Ensure ftp user root exists and have the proper owner, or vsftpd will fail.
+1. Ensure ftp user roots exist and have the proper owner, or vsftpd will fail.
 1. The default vsftpd passwords are weak and public available.
 1. The default pptp password and l2tp password are weak and public available.
 1. OpenVPN key file is broken and openvpn will fail.
 Please use the correct key file.
-1. OpenVPN `CLIENT_SECRET` is incorrect so it cannot communicate with cgserver.
+1. OpenVPN `CLIENT_SECRET` is weak.
 1. The default mysql root password is unsafe, please login to phpmyadmin and change it.
 1. Create a database and db user, and then config cgserver to the correct database.
 1. Futher configure cgserver.
 1. Letsencrypt domain name is not properly configured, so it's failed to issue SSL certificates.
 1. Edit apache2 *\*-le-ssl.conf* to use SSL, and edit HTTP configs to redirect to HTTPS.
+1. Force vsftpd to use SSL connections.
 1. Add a service to run letsencrypt in cycle to renew certificates.

 ## Services